-Wanting to build upon the theme from my last post—Los Angeles—I thought I would share the interesting circumstances of how I met, Father Manny.
+Wanting to build upon the theme of my last post—Los Angeles—I thought I’d share the interesting circumstances of how I met, Father Manny.

 Ok, so who’s Father Manny?